DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/execution.md

 ![Temperature Validation Node](/img/tb/26.png)

 3. You can adapt the Dashboard according to your wishes.
 Insert widgets and explore the Thingsboard functionalities.

+### Success!
+You now have a digitalized brewing and beverage factory.